Blockheads-Messagebot/MessageBot/README.md

 2. Choose the world you want to run the bot on
 3. Make sure the world is started and navigate to the "console" page
 4. Click the bookmark
-5. Configure as you wish and hit save.
+5. Configure as you wish.
 Your messages will automatically be saved for the next time you open the bot.
-6. Click Save